MishQ666/ProjectTwo-Alpha-Analysts/README.md

     		<img src="/Image/ClassificationTable.png" width="1000">
 	</p>

-Insert summary chart here
-In summary, Ridge Regression and Linear Regression models are a relatively better prediction model, with Linear Regression having a slightly lower Root Mean Squared Error, being the best performing model among all regression models above.

-Insert summary chart here
-According to the chart above, the results are the same thus provided limited insights TIME SERIES
+ TIME SERIES
 Insert chart
 We used ARIMA model indicating that it is a good fit for stock price prediction.